 .
 Yes.
 A timeline for when high school additions will be opened is still being developed but additions at two of our high schools are part of the November ballot request.
 Q. How much will the issue cost taxpayers?A.

-The issue will cost $207 per $100,000 of home value and this amount is the lowest requested since 1986.
-The new schools and facility improvements will not cost taxpayers anything additional due to the no new millage bond issue.
-Q. How long with the issue last?A.
+The issue will cost $207 per $100,000 of home value per year and this amount is the lowest requested since 1986.
+The new schools and facility improvements will not cost taxpayers anything additional due to the no new millage bond issue and permanent improvement levy.
+Q. How long will the issue last?A.